Wargrave Triathlon Race Recap

 It surprised me that I was able to maintain an 8.30 min mile pace during the run, despite feeling like my legs were toast when I first stopped riding.
 The second lap there were still a few people out on the course doing their first/second loops, and I managed to overtake another few runners.
 I felt strong and it reminded me how much I love (and miss!) marathon training!

 I finished in 1.58, and 85/90 participants (more proof that I have a LOT to learn!)
-And I was immediately handed a glass of Champagne and a medal by the organisers – enough to convince me to sign up again next year.
+I was immediately handed a glass of Champagne and a medal by the organisers – enough to convince me to sign up again next year.

 All in all, this race was an incredibly well organised, friendly and supportive local race.
-It did however raise a lot of questions, concerns and fears within me.
-But that’s for another blog post on another day!
+It did however raise a lot of questions, concerns and fears within me…but that’s for another blog post on another day!

-wargrave triathlon finisher
+wargrave triathlon

 As always, so grateful for my Mum and Dave for supporting (they managed to get to the swim, two spots on the bike, and on the run!) plus all the photos!